developerhub-io/wtd/v1.0/support-center/previewing-documentation.md

 | `https://<project>/` | Loads the landing page if enabled, or the default page in the default section of the default version |
 {% /table %}

-The following URLs have been deprecated and are no longer recommended for use.
-However, for backward compatibility, they have been redirected:
+The following URLs are deprecated and not recommended for use; however, for backward compatibility, they are redirected:

 {% table %}
 | URL | Redirected To |